-Course Syllabi Information
+Course Syllabus Information for Students

 Participating in class—including attending in-person or synchronous online class meetings—is an essential part of a Hofstra education.
-In view of the novel challenges posed by COVID-19, we ask that all instructors and students adhere to the following guidelines.

 Instructor and Student Responsibility: